HelmyBlub/chatSim/tasks.md

 Tasks done today:
+- job "food gatherer"
+    - if reach max carry, sell to food seller
+- job "food market"
+    - add money
+    - buys mushrooms from gatherer for 1$, sells mushrooms for 2$ to hungry customer
+    - if many mushrooms on stock, buy them for less
 - store chatter names in localStorage, but not test names, use them
 - job "food gatherer"
     - gathers mushrooms all the time